 Search Associates also offers an internship program for a limited number of recent college grads without teaching credentials.

 The Department of Defense (DOD) operates its own schools for the offspring of military personnel stationed overseas.
-In most cases the requirements are similar to those for other international schools with a bit more flexibility in some cases regarding requirements like certification and experience.
+In most cases, the requirements are similar to those for other international schools with a bit more flexibility in some cases regarding requirements like certification and experience.
+Positions for substitute teachers can be accessed with only a general bachelor’s degree, and tutors may be hired with only a high school degree.

 International Service Programs